Saibot28/pycollatz/README.md

 # Collatz Sequence Visualizer

-This is a small Python program that generates and visualizes the Collatz sequence for any positive integer seed, with a toggleable logarithmic view.
+This is a small Python program that generates and visualizes the Collatz sequence for any positive integer seed, with a toggleable logarithmic view and toggleable labels.

 ### Features

 - Input any positive integer as a starting seed
 - Interactive matplotlib graph of the full Collatz sequence
-- Toggle between linear and logarithmic Y-axis scaling with a single button
+- Toggle between linear and logarithmic Y-axis scaling
-- Labels on every data point for maximum clarity and insight
+- Toggleable labels on every data point

 ### Why